saiful987/HTML-Personal-Site/README.md

 Description:

 This is a website I created using pure HTML, that was some internal and external links.
 Table was created to show my education history, experience, and hobbies.
 Also, I have added a contact me page and a hobbies page, which were all linked to the main page that has all my Information.
+This helped me get great understanding how pure HTML works.

 Links:
 1) https://saiful987.github.io/HTML-Personal-Site/